R) Provisions

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.

-The sensitivity analysis in the following sections relate to the position as at March 31, 2024 & March 31,2023.
+The sensitivity analysis in the following sections relate to the position as at March 31,2025 & March 31,2024.

-The analysis exclude the impact of movements in market variables on: the carrying values of gratuity and other post-retirement obligations; provisions; and the non-financial assets and liabilities.
+The analysis exclude the impact of movements in market variables on: the carrying values of gratuity and other post-retirement obligations; provisions; and the non - financial assets and liabilities.

 (a) Interest Rate Risk

-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates The Company's exposure to the risk of changes in market interest rates relates primarily to the Company’s long term debt and short term debt obligations with floating interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long term debt and short term debt obligations with floating interest rates.
 The company is carrying its borrowings primarily at variable rates.
 For floating rates borrowings the analysis is prepared assuming the amount of the liability outstanding at the end of the reporting period was outstanding for the whole year.
-A 50 basis point Increase or decrease is used when reporting interest rate risk internally to Key management personnel and represents management's assessment of the _reasonably possible change in interest rates._______
+A 50 basis point Increase or decrease is used when reporting interest rate risk internally to Key management personnel and represents management's assessment of the reasonably possible change in interest rates.

 (b) Foreign Currency Risk